tatsuyamoriguchi/portfolio/iOSandSwift.md

 * Sample screen designs
 * Sample reports
 * Approve by the customer prior to design work
+- [x] <a href="https://clearbridgemobile.com/how-to-build-a-mobile-app-requirements-document/">How to Write an Effective Mobile App Product Requirements Document</a>
+- [x] <a href="https://nix-united.com/blog/how-to-write-a-proper-mobile-app-requirements-document-in-5-steps/">HOW TO WRITE A PROPER MOBILE APP REQUIREMENTS DOCUMENT IN 5 STEPS</a>
+- [x] <a href="https://lvivity.com/functional-and-non-functional-requirements">FUNCTIONAL AND NON-FUNCTIONAL REQUIREMENTS FOR MOBILE APP: WHAT’S THE DIFFERENCE?</a>

 3. Design
 * Business Rules
 * Layout